Structure of the Federal Reserve System: Primary dealers

-The Primary Dealers List is available at the Federal Reserve Bank of New York website.
-Changes are available at Changes to Primary Dealers List.

 Member banks

 Each member bank is a private bank (e.g., a privately owned corporation) that holds stock in one of the twelve regional Federal Reserve banks.
 The amount of stock each member bank must buy is set to be equal to 3% of its combined capital and surplus of stock in the Reserve Bank within its region of the Federal Reserve System.
 All of the commercial banks in the United States can be divided into three types according to which governmental body charters them and whether or not they are members of the Federal Reserve System:

 All nationally chartered banks hold stock in one of the Federal Reserve banks.
 State-chartered banks may choose to be members (and hold stock in a regional Federal Reserve bank), upon meeting certain standards.